 SISEX SISLX

-Annual Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)
+Annual Operating Expenses (expenses that you pay each year as a percentage of the value of

+your investment)

-Management fees 0.74% 0.74%
+Management Fees 0.74% 0.74%

-Distribution (12b-1) fees none 0.25%
+Distribution (12b-1) Fees none 0.25%

+Total Other Expenses 0.44% 0.44%

-Other Expenses 0.34% 0.34%
+Other Expenses 0.44% 0.44%

+Shareholder Service Fees none none

-Total Annual Fund Operating Expense 1.08% 1.33%
+Total Annual Fund Operating Expense 1.18% 1.43%

-Expense Reimbursement (1) (0.09)% (0.09)%
+Expense Reimbursement (1) (0.19)% (0.19)%

 Total Annual Fund Operating Expenses After Expense Reimbursement 0.99% 1.24%

-(1) The Fund's Advisor, Shelton Capital Management (the "Advisor"), has contractually agreed to reimburse expenses incurred by the Fund to the extent that total annual fund operating expenses (excluding acquired fund fees and expenses, certain compliance costs, interest and broker expenses relating to investment strategies, taxes and extraordinary expenses such as litigation or merger and reorganization expenses, for example) exceed 0.98% and 1.23% until May 1, 2024.
-This agreement may only be terminated with the approval of the Board of Trustees of SCM Trust (the "Board").
-Shelton may be reimbursed for any foregone advisory fees or unreimbursed expenses within three fiscal years following a particular reduction or expense, but only to the extent the reimbursement does not cause the Fund to exceed applicable expense limits, and the effect of the reimbursement is measured after all ordinary operating expenses are calculated.
-Any such reimbursement is subject to the review and approval of the Board.
+The Fund's Advisor, Shelton Capital Management (the "Advisor"), has contractually agreed to reimburse expenses incurred by the Fund to the extent that total annual fund operating expenses (excluding acquired fund fees and expenses, certain compliance costs, interest and broker expenses relating to investment strategies (including commissions, mark-ups and mark-downs), leverage interest, other transactional expenses, annual account fees for margin accounts, taxes (such as income and foreign withholding taxes, stamp duty and deferred tax expenses), and extraordinary expenses such as litigation or merger and reorganization expenses, for example) exceed 0.98% and 1.23% until May 1, 2025.
+This agreement may only be terminated or modified in respect of the Funds with the approval of the Board of Trustees.
+SCM will be permitted to recapture, on a class-by-class basis, expenses it has reimbursed through this letter agreement to the extent that a Fund's expenses in later periods fall below the annual rates set forth in this letter agreement; provided, however, that such recapture payments do not cause the Fund's expense ratio (after recapture) to exceed the lesser of (i) the expense cap in effect at the time of the waiver and (ii) the expense cap in effect at the time of the recapture.
+Notwithstanding the foregoing, the Fund will not pay any such fees and expenses more than three years after the date on which the fees or expenses were deferred.
+Any such reimbursement is subject to the review and approval of the Board of Trustees.